19 Aug We are planting trees for you!

 Coastal Ceremonies Pledge

-Coastal Ceremonies are pledging two trees for each ceremony that is booked with us.
+Coastal Ceremonies are pledging a tree for each ceremony that is booked with us.
 After plantation at the Hometree site, the trees will live out their natural life supporting a regenerative ecosystem and each couple can visit the site and even participate in volunteering days twice per month.

 We have started already!

-To celebrate this new partnership we have also pledged a tree for each wedding, vow renewal and baby naming ceremony we officiated in 2021 and for all of the upcoming ceremonies taking place in 2022 and 2023.
-A great start to 2022!
-We get to support this gifting back to nature as our lovely couples say ‘I do’ and we even get to participate in the planting of the trees on an upcoming volunteer day with Hometree, as ‘from little acorns, grow the mighty Oaks’.
+To celebrate this partnership we pledged trees for each wedding, vow renewal and baby naming ceremony we officiated since 2021 and have pledged over 250 trees so far.
+We get to support this gifting back to nature as our lovely couples say ‘I do’ or “I do again” and we even get to participate in the planting of the trees on an upcoming volunteer day with Hometree, as ‘from little acorns, grow the mighty Oaks’.
 You might just meet us there with our ‘arms raised open wide, singing to the skies’ [Richard Hawley, Heart of Oak]

 For more information on Hometree Charity and if you want to get involved in the Volunteering days click here